TechnoCultureClub/voxel-builder-V2/readme.md

 Built to be used in ABC3D 3D printing workshops in libraries.
 Uses Three.js build 81, OrbitControls.js, Detector.js and STLExporter.js.

+When downloaded, cubes have a base size of 10mm.

 ## Roadmap
 *Any contributions welcome*